Mitchell Hurwitz: Pilots

 Among Hurwitz's projects have been the US television adaptations of the British comedy shows The Thick of It (which was not picked up in the running for ABC's 2007–2008 TV season, though other networks such as HBO, Showtime and NBC have expressed interest) and Absolutely Fabulous.

 My World And Welcome To It was a 2009 CBS television pilot, executive produced by Hurwitz, Jay Kogen, Kim Tannenbaum, and Barry Sonnenfeld.
 It was a comedy based on an earlier series My World and Welcome to It about being a dad in the 1960s which, in turn, drew material from James Thurber's collection of essays of the same name.
 Happiness Isn't Everything was also a 2009 CBS pilot, written by Hurwitz and Jim Vallely, starring Richard Dreyfuss, Jason Biggs, Ben Schwartz and Mary Steenburgen.

 Acting

 Hurwitz co-starred as "Cool Eric" in an episode of Workaholics titled "Dry Guys".
 Hurwitz plays a human resources representative who is aiding them in their pursuit of sobriety.

-Hurwitz starred as "Koogler" in the Community episode "App Development and Condiments" (episode 8, season 5), which aired on March 6, 2014.
-He reprised the role in "Modern Espionage" (episode 11, season 6), which aired on May 19, 2015.
+Hurwitz starred as "Koogler" in the Community episode "App Development and Condiments" (season 5, episode 8), which aired on March 6, 2014.
+He reprised the role in "Modern Espionage" (season 6, episode 11), which aired on May 19, 2015.

 Personal life

 Hurwitz is married to actress Mary Jo Keenen.
-They have two daughters: May Asami, born in 2000, and Phoebe Hitomi born in 2002.
+They have two daughters; May Asami, born in 2000, and Phoebe Hitomi born in 2002.
 The name of Arrested Development character "Maeby" was the result of combining the names of Hurwitz's daughters.